-- A wish list worksheet like this one may help you and your clients get on the same page quickly.
+- A wish list worksheet, like the one in our First-time Homebuyer Guide, may help you and your clients get on the same page quickly.

 - If your client is comfortable with the idea, use social media tools like Pinterest as a way to further pin down their needs and wants.
 Learn how